 For spring break, we went to Corsica, which was even better than I expected.
 The beaches were dreamy, the water clear, the tide pools lively, the cliffs steep, the trails well-marked, the rivers inviting, the roads narrow, the mountains spiky, the food yummy.
 It was a great vacation for our outdoorsy family.

 I’m not an expert on Corsica.
 But I had a hard time finding good info in English while researching this trip.
 So I feel compelled to help you out a bit.
 So I’ll tell you what we liked and link you to a few resources as a starting point.
 I call this post “Corsica with Kids” because I include realistic activities that an average family can do with their kids, not extreme sports, super difficult technical hikes or fancy restaurants.
+Here’s a sneak peak at our favorite spots.
+Keep reading below to get all the details.

 We went the end of April and first week of May, so not tourist season yet.
 It was quiet, but not empty.
 Most restaurants in the towns were open but the beach cafes and water equipment rentals, not so much.
 We had mostly sunny weather, about 20 to 24 C. But the water was still very cold, about 16 C, good for splashing around but too icy for swimming.